NonnaGiraffa/Tarma/README.md

 **Will this get updated?**<br>
 ```
-No, it won't, unless a group of people is interested and using the project. <br>
+No, it won't, unless a group of people is interested and using the project.
-This was just a way for me to spend some time, and it was never intended to have a big scale. <br>
+This was just a way for me to spend some time, and it was never intended to have a big scale.
 The (small) project was built in 4 hours only, from the gorund up.
 ```